typelevel/Laika/docs/using-laika/output.md

 The generated HTML can be styled with CSS like any other static HTML files.
 If you transform an entire directory Laika will copy all static files like CSS and JavaScript files over to the target directory alongside the generated HTML.
-It does that recursively including sub-directories:
+It does that recursively including sub-directories.

-    Transform from Markdown to HTML fromDirectory "src" toDirectory "target"

 ### Customizing the HTML Renderer